Add the Android SDK to your app

 </queries>

 You can selectively remove any of these nodes.
 If you remove a node and then send a push notification using the removed support, the push notification will only open the app.
 It will not invoke the expected action.
-This requirement was introduced by Android at API 31+.
+This requirement was introduced in Android 12 (API level 31).

 import co.acoustic.mobile.push.sdk.api.MceApplication;